 Dedicated to doing good

-Here at Greggs, we know there’s more to life than making the world’s best Sausage Rolls, that's why we launched The Greggs Pledge.
+Here at Greggs, we know there’s more to life than making the world’s best Sausage Rolls, that's why we launched The Greggs Pledge in 2021.

 Greggs Foundation